 There are two choices for gaming PC storage, either a hard disk drive (HDD) or solid state drive (SSD).
 HDDs use spinning platters and small mechanical parts to read and write data.
 HDDs generally give you more storage space (in GB), but as NAND flash technology advances, SSD capacities continue to grow.

 SSDs use electrical cells to receive and send data, which allows for a more efficient boot up, better save and file transfer times, and can be up to 90% more energy efficient.
 A lack of small moving parts also makes SSDs more durable.
 Find out more about our range of solid state drives (SSDs).

 Airflow is a vital consideration when building a gaming computer.
-If your rig is built for performance, higher power usage can create higher temperatures within the computer, and that high-temperature air needs to be expelled from inside the machine.
+If your rig is built for performance, higher power usage can create higher temperatures within the computer, and that hot air needs to be expelled from inside the machine.
 Many gamers add two case fans: one to add cool air into the PC, another to move warm air out of it.
 That’s not the only way to cool your system – add a CPU fan, a memory cooling fan, or even consider installing a water cooling kit.
-Find out more about how to keep your system cool.

 The most important part of selecting a power supply is to confirm that it provides the energy your rig needs to run.
 This is especially critical if you’re building a high-performance workhorse, which means you’ll need a robust power supply to make it all run.
-However, with higher voltages, you may need to adjust your system cooling or internal airflow.
+But don’t forget, higher voltages create more heat.
+You may need to adjust your system cooling or internal airflow.

 Microsoft® Windows® is the overwhelming favorite OS for gamers, but you don’t have to be restricted to one choice.
 Windows 10 is great for gaming, but if your game doesn’t need to be on a Windows platform, you’re free to choose another one.
 It’s important to remember that you’re likely to use this computer, including the OS, for other everyday tasks, so take that into consideration when you choose an OS.